thclee32/CS172-ElasticsearchTweets/README.md

 If it is running, navigate to the Elasticsearch folder once more in the second terminal, and run:
 ```
-curl.exe -XPOST 'http://localhost:9200/_bulk' --data-binary '@file.txt'
+curl.exe -XPOST 'http://localhost:9200/_bulk' --data-binary '@<filename>'
 ```
+Replace <filename>.
-File.txt is a modified version of the tweets json, which creates an index called "tweetindex", with objects "tweets".
+The file has to be a modified version of the tweets json, which creates an index called "tweetindex", with objects "tweet".

 It should echo the tweets that were added to the index.